Leuconostoc mesenteroides: Environment

 L. mesenteroides is typically found on the skin of a large variety of fleshy fruits and vegetables, and can be cultured using MRS agar, tomato juice agar, MRS broth, and skim milk.
-These common medias are not ideal for growth and specialized medias are needed to grow to a high cell density.
-This microbe is commonly used for souring vegetables like cucumbers and cabbage, producing fermented foods such as kim chi, sauerkraut, and pickles.
+These common media are not ideal for growth and specialized media are needed to grow to a high cell density.
+This microbe is commonly used for souring vegetables like cucumbers and cabbage, producing fermented foods such as kimchi, sauerkraut, and pickles.
 The bacteria is included in dairy starter cultures since they are able to produce metabolites needed for dairy production.
-These metabolites include diacetyl and CO₂ from citric acid.
+These metabolites include diacetyl and CO2 from citric acid.
 Diacetyl is important for dairy because it is the main source of aroma and flavor in many different dairy products, like buttermilk, butter, and different cheeses.
-The production of CO₂ is important for the eye formation in many cheeses such as Havarti.
-Specialized media is commonly used for industrial growth because components in standard medias like MRS contain meat extract and peptone that is not Kosher or halal which is needed for many dairy and vegetable products.
-L. mesenteroides does best in temperatures ranging between 10°C to 30°C, but has an optimum temperature of 30°C. Additionally, it can survive in a pH range of 4.5-7.0, with an optimum of 5.5-6.5.
+The production of CO2 is important for the eye formation in many cheeses such as Havarti.
+Specialized media are commonly used for industrial growth because components in standard media like MRS contain meat extract and peptone that is not Kosher or halal which is needed for many dairy and vegetable products.
+L. mesenteroides does best in temperatures ranging between 10 °C to 30 °C, but has an optimum temperature of 30 °C. Additionally, it can survive in a pH range of 4.5-7.0, with an optimum of 5.5-6.5.
 L. mesenteroides also has a doubling time of 0.6 h−1 under aerobic conditions.